krishnaraja19/RadiusServer/README.md

 2. successfully logging in with "frans2"/"fran123!" -- Working fine
 3. other cases should fail with a sensible return value and behaviour according to the rfc extract. -- Radius code is unknown.

 4. In rfc document I could not able to add the failed status code.
-I tried my best and I have used Radius Server core from Maven.
+I tried my best and I have used Radius Server core from Maven Central libraries.